 I look at my liquidity and safety net –This means having cash on hand or an asset that can be converted to cash quickly and easily, without principal erosion, if needed.
 I have a specific amount that I like to keep in cash each year.
 For our clients who are still working full-time, we want to see enough cash to pay for large near-term purchases or some type of an emergency that may arise.
-Additionally, with today’s economic uncertainty, I recommend that clients keep 3 to 6 months of living expenses on hand in the event of a job loss.
+I recommend that clients keep 3 to 6 months of living expenses on hand in the event of a job loss.
 However, this is only a “rule of thumb”, and individuals may need more or less depending on their ability to gain employment after the loss of a job.
-Before 2008, I knew very few people that had been laid off for more than 1 or 2 years, but unfortunately, this has now become many peoples’ reality.

 For retirees or those living off their investments, we recommend that they keep in fixed income an amount equivalent to, at least 5 years (preferably 10 years), including an inflation factor of 3% or 4% per year) of withdrawals they anticipate taking from their portfolio over that time period.

 For example, if you are withdrawing $2000/month from your investments, we would recommend $2000 X 12 months/year X 10 years = $240,000.
 However, if you consider inflation and figure that it would average 4% over the next 10 years, you would need to have approximately $294,500.
-This calculation can be performed easily with any financial calculator with a TMV (Time Value of Money) function built in.
+This calculation can be performed easily with any financial calculator with a Time Value of Money (TMV) function built in.

 This amount should be placed in safe haven investments such as cash, CD’s, high quality bonds or bond mutual funds.
 That way, we don’t have to worry so much about the more volatile but very important investments such as stocks or stock mutual funds over that time period.
-After the past few years in the markets, this rule of thumb has never been so important!
+I have found this rule to work very well in my over 20 years of practice.

 If you are not actively applying for credit, you may even want to contact the three major credit agencies (Equifax, TransUnion and Experian) and have them freeze your credit.
-This will keep the crooks from being able to apply and obtain credit in your name.
+This will keep thieves from being able to apply and obtain credit in your name.

 Over the years, I have found small discrepancies in my various credit reports from Equifax, TransUnion and Experian.
 In my own situation, discrepancies have been minor such as changing old home addresses to new home addresses, but we had a situation arise years ago where the rating agencies had confused my wife with another woman of the same name who had a horrible credit history.
 Any inaccuracies should be reported to the particular agency in writing and corrected.